City of Miami Beach

 Political development in conflict zones, United Nations

 I served as the Political Development Intern on the Middle East and West Asia Desk of the Department of Political Affairs Department at the United Nations Headquarters in New York City.
 My specific assignment was Yemen.
-Yemen is in its third year of a ferocious civil war between the Saudi supported government and the Iranian backed Houthi rebels.
-This conflict has created the greatest humanitarian crisis in the world today, with over 85% of the population in critical need of humanitarian aid.
-The United Nations is working to mitigate the conflict as well as provide necessary aid to the peoples.
 As an Intern in the Political Affairs Department, I conducted political analysis of key conflict zones in the country, creating reports for the Secretary General's Office as well as other high level officials in the UN.
 I worked closely with colleagues to monitor and assess global political developments in order to detect potential crisis and solutions in the country.
-As I was working on a team dealing with a tremendously volatile region there was constant research to be done.
-Each day I attended skype calls with the field departments who kept us up to date on the latest developments in the field.
-My job was then to process and compile this information into daily briefs for the entire Middle East and West Asia team.
-The greatest part of the job however, was the chance to sit in on official Security Council meetings.
-I was in the room with Nikki Haley as she addressed the council on their anti-Israeli sentiments, there when the security council was briefed on the situation in Syria and there as they called an emergency meeting after the missile launch by North Korea.
 My time at the UN challenged me to think outside of my comfort zone.
 As the only American on my team I learned the nuances of international cooperation on a small scale.
-I was challenged to think from others perspectives and pay attention to cultural differences in workplace interactions.
-I refined my writing skills and learned to write in the jargon of the UN and international relations.
-I met interns and colleagues from around the globe who offered fantastic career advice.
-I felt supported in my endeavors and know that I am a more well rounded global citizen after the experience.
+I was challenged to think from other perspectives and pay attention to cultural differences in workplace interactions.

 Molly Davis, MCAS '18